List of secondary education systems by country: Cuba

-Gyu

 Mexico

 Lower-secondary education (three years) is considered part of basic education in Mexico and is compulsory.
 For entry, students are required to have successfully completed six years of primary education.
 The next stage (three years), upper-secondary education or preparation school (preparatoria), has been compulsory since 2012.
 It has three pathways: general upper-secondary, technical professional education, and technological upper-secondary.
 As it has been called bachillerato it has been frequently confused with the US' "bachelor's level", which is called "Licenciatura o Ingeniería" in Latin American countries (though not all, as in Venezuela, the US' bachelor's level is referred to as "doctor").